| 20 min read

 Meal benefits and vouchers

-• $261.33 billion is the projected 2026 global meal voucher and employee benefit solutions market, growing from $245.80 billion in 2025 at an 8.07% CAGR.
+• $261.33 billion — projected 2026 global meal voucher and employee benefit solutions market, growing from $245.80 billion in 2025 at an 8.07% CAGR toward $486.25 billion by 2034.

-• Food-away-from-home prices rose 3.6% in 2025, faster than overall food inflation of 2.2% and home food inflation of 1.3%.
+• Food-away-from-home prices rose 3.6% in 2025, faster than overall food inflation of 2.2% and home food inflation of 1.3%, widening the financial gap between eating out and cooking at home.

 8. Tax Law Changes Affecting Workplace Food in 2026

-• Exceptions remain for meals provided by restaurants or catering vendors in bona fide business transactions, creating a structural incentive to use external caterers rather than on-site facilities.
+• Exceptions remain for meals provided by restaurants or catering vendors in bona fide business transactions and for certain maritime and fishing operations, preserving limited deductibility for externally catered events.

-• Client meals at restaurants may still qualify for a 50% deduction under the business meals exception.
+• Client meals at restaurants may still qualify for a 50% deduction under the business meals exception, creating a structural incentive to use external caterers rather than on-site facilities.

 • The change is expected to accelerate the shift from fixed on-site cafeterias to flexible restaurant-based meal programmes, as the lost tax advantage removes one reason to maintain expensive in-house dining infrastructure.